Sherif-Elfiky/cse15l-lab-reports/Lab-report4.md

  Screenshot 1:
  ![start](sc1.png)
  Expanation: This is me entering /start to search for the first occurence of start.
-You can see it jumps and hightlights start. <br>
+You can see it jumps to and hightlights start. <br>
  Screenshot 2:
  ![ce](sc2.png)
   Expanation: This is after me hitting ce which clears that entry now we need to enter base. <br>

  Screenshot 3:
  ![enter base](sc4.png)
- Expanation: This my screen after entiring base now we need to hit escapse <br>
+ Expanation: This my screen after entering base now we need to hit escape. <br>

  Screenshot 4: